6. Manage Pipeline

 cmd_template can use environment variables:

-• To address the main_file parameter value, use the following construction - [main_file]
+- to address the main_file parameter value, use the following construction - [main_file]

-• To address all other parameters, usual Linux environment variables style shall be used (e.g. $docker_image)
+- to address all other parameters, usual Linux environment variables style shall be used (e.g. $docker_image)

 parameters Pipeline execution parameters (e.g. path to the data storage with input data).
 A parameter has a name and set of attributes.
-There are 3 possible keys for each parameter:
+There are possible keys for each parameter:

-• "type" - key specifies a type for current parameter,
+- "type" - key specifies a type for current parameter,

-• "value" - key specifies default value for parameter,
+- "value" - key specifies default value for parameter,

-• "required" - key specifies whether this parameter must be set ("required": true) or might not ("required": false)
+- "required" - key specifies whether this parameter must be set ("required": true) or might not ("required": false)

 Example: config.json file of the Gromacs pipeline: